grassdog/dotfiles/INSTALLATION.md

     - Don't show dock icon
 - Bear
     - Set global shortcut to new note `⌃⌥⇧⌘z`
-- Airbuddy
-    - Set global shortcut to status page `⌃⌥⇧⌘a`
-- Install SSH Keys and config from 1Password
 - NotePlan
     - Use CloudKit for syncing.
     - Set global shortcut to `⌃⌥⇧⌘j`